Sphereon-Opensource/funke/README.md

 - UX/UI polishing:
   - The Button of the pincode screen during signing of the credential request was behind the keyboard
-  - The eID pincode screen was very hard to use and had not focus
+  - The eID pincode screen was very hard to use and didn't have focus
   - Several buttons were off.
-For instance when deleting the wallet or deleting a credential (only in list view at the moment) the buttons where almost of the screen
+For instance when deleting the wallet or deleting a credential (only in list view at the moment) the buttons were almost of the screen

 TODO:
 Many things, but we for sure want to have these in before demo day: